Advanced International Law

 International Economic Law

-Attila M. Tanzi, International Law.
-A Concise Introduction, Bonomo Editore, Bologna, 2017 (all the book)
+Attila M. Tanzi, A Concise Introduction to International Law, Giappichelli, Torino, 2019 (all the book)

-Malcom Evans, International Law, Fourth Edition, Oxford University Press, Oxford, 2014.
+Malcom Evans, International Law, Fifth Edition, Oxford University Press, Oxford, 2018.

 For the students attending the course, other material will be distributed.